Skills-Gap/Programming-Assessment/README.md

 > 1. Ensure that your translation matrix works.
 My life is counting on it!
 > 1. Let me know when your work is complete in a private repository on GitHub.

+> "The message I need to send is: **The quick brown fox has jumped over the lazy dog.**"

 > "Bona fortuna."

 > "—Agent X"